buahaha/allianceauth-imicusfat/ReadMe.md

 # ImicusFAT

-An Improved FAT/PAP System for [Alliance Auth](https://gitlab.com/allianceauth/allianceauth).
+An Improved FAT/PAP System for [Alliance Auth](https://gitlab.com/allianceauth/allianceauth).<br>
+ImicusFAT will work alongside the built-in AA FAT System and bFAT. <br>
+Data does not share, however you can migrate their data to ImicusFAT, more information below.

 ## Installation

-ImicusFAT will work alongside the built-in AA FAT System.

 `pip install git+https://gitlab.com/evictus.iou/allianceauth-imicusfat.git`